rdf-connect/shacl-processor-ts/README.md

 - `outgoing`: channel into which valid data is written.
 - `report`: an optional channel into which the SHACL reports of invalid input data is written. (default: `null`)
 - `validationIsFatal`: throw a fatal error if validation fails. (default: `false`)
+- `mime`: the internet media type of the incoming data used to initialize the parser. (default: `text/turtle`)

 ## Limitations

-At the time of writing, all files are read and serialized in the Turtle format.
-Additional options may be available in the future.
+The file type of the incoming data must be known beforehand and be set using the `mime` parameter in order to initialize the parser.
+Type agnostic parsers may be available in the feature, making this setting redundant.

-Turtle prefixes are hard coded for the time being.
+SHACL reports are outputted in Turtle using humanized formatting.
+Prefixes are hard coded for the time being.
 Ideally, these should be based on the prefixes used in the input data, or omitted at the user's request.
+Other file types should be made available as well.

 ```ts
 const prefixes = new PrefixMapFactory().prefixMap();